michaelfromyeg/vscode-puzzles/extension/README.md

 ## Extension Settings

-In the future, there will be an option to set your preferred solving language.
+~~In the future, there will be an option to set your preferred solving language~~.
+You can "Set Default Language" command.

 ## Known Issues

-Currently, the extension is a bit... shaky.
-There is a plan to stop scraping soon and add a better data source.
-If you experience any issues at all, open an [issue](https://github.com/michaelfromyeg/vscode-puzzle/issues) or reach out via [email](mailto:mdemar01@student.ubc.ca?subject=%5BPuzzles%5D) for support!
+~~Currently, the extension is a bit... shaky.
+There is a plan to stop scraping soon and add a better data source~~.
+If you experience any issues at all, open an [issue](https://github.com/michaelfromyeg/vscode-puzzle/issues) or reach out via [email](mailto:michaelfromyeg@gmail.com?subject=%5BPuzzles%5D) for support!

 ## Release Notes

 This project was originally being part at Microsoft's VS Code hackathon.
 It is actively under early development; if you're interested in helping grow this project, please [file a ticket](https://github.com/michaelfromyeg/vscode-puzzle/issues) or [open a pull request](https://github.com/michaelfromyeg/vscode-puzzle/pulls)!

+### 1.3.0

+New features:

+- Advent of Code problem input support; note all session information is stored client-side via the Visual Studio Code `SecretStorage` API
+- Many bug fixes and improvements

 ### 1.2.0